Skip to Main Content

 1. Prevention of hypothermia

-Hypothermia can occur during surgery due to the effects of anaesthesia, as well as the cold operating room environment.
-Pre-operative warming helps maintain normothermia, reducing the risk of hypothermia and its associated complications.
+Hypothermia can occur during surgery due to the effects of anaesthesia, as well as the cold operating room environment2.
+Pre-operative warming helps maintain normothermia, reducing the risk of hypothermia and its associated complications3.

 2. Reduced risk of surgical site infections

 Maintaining a normal body temperature may reduce the incidence of surgical site infections.
-Hypothermia can impair the immune response and decrease blood flow to the surgical site, increasing the risk of infection.
+Hypothermia can impair the immune response and decrease blood flow to the surgical site, increasing the risk of infection2.

 3. Improved anaesthetic outcomes

-Anaesthesia can cause vasodilation and heat loss, leading to hypothermia.
+Anaesthesia can cause vasodilation and heat loss, leading to hypothermia2.
 Pre-operative warming helps counteract these effects, ensuring that the patient remains warm and comfortable throughout the procedure.
-This can lead to a smoother recovery.
+This can lead to a smoother recovery3.

 4. Enhanced patient comfort

-Patients who are warm before surgery experience less anxiety and discomfort.
+Patients who are warm before surgery experience less anxiety and discomfort4.
 Pre-operative warming can improve overall patient satisfaction and contribute to a more positive surgical experience.

 5. Reduction in post-operative complications

-Hypothermia is associated with various post-operative complications, including increased blood loss and need for transfusions, prolonged hospital stays, and higher rates of morbidity and mortality.
-By preventing hypothermia, pre-operative warming can reduce these risks and improve overall surgical outcomes.
+Hypothermia is associated with various post-operative complications, including increased blood loss and need for transfusions, prolonged hospital stays, and higher rates of morbidity and mortality2.
+By preventing hypothermia, pre-operative warming can reduce these risks and improve overall surgical outcomes3.

 Using BARRIER® EasyWarm® active warming blankets for pre-operative warming is a simple yet effective intervention that plays a vital role in enhancing patient safety and improving surgical outcomes.